jonathanbp/stardust/README.md

 ![Stardust](stardust.png)

-Stardust is hack consisting of a [D3 sunburst visualization](http://bl.ocks.org/mbostock/4348373) and a little dirty parser for Java thread dumps.
+Stardust is a hack consisting of a [D3 sunburst visualization](http://bl.ocks.org/mbostock/4348373) and a little dirty parser for Java thread dumps.

 ## How to use